graybishop/socket-io-test/README.md

 - Convert frontend to React
 - Add animation to new messages
 - Create rooms to be accessed by random url slugs
-- Add section for online users to page
+- Add section for online users
 - Add private messaging
 - Update random user colors for accessability